 A standard program of study looks like this:

 Some students, especially those who enter the program with advanced language skills, are able to complete the course work for the M.A. degree within two semesters, and complete the Master's thesis over the following summer.
+In this case they will need to enroll in MDES G6008 in the fall of their first semester, so they should signal their intention to the DGS from the outset.
 A minimum of two residence units (semesters of full-time study) are required for the degree.
 Part-time students can meet this requirement by accumulating half and quarter residence units.
 (For more information on residence units, see here).

 The Part-Time Free-Standing M.A.: Students registering part-time may take up to four academic years (eight semesters) to complete the degree requirements for the free-standing M.A. degree.

 Advising: The Director of Graduate Studies is the advisor for all graduate students upon entering the program.
-Most students in the free-standing M.A. program go on to choose another faculty member as their advisor, in consultation with the director of graduate studies, often in the course of their first semester and usually by no later than the end of their second.
-The advisor typically serves as the supervisor of the M.A. thesis.
+Most students in the free-standing M.A. program go on to choose another faculty member as their advisor, in consultation with the Director of Graduate Studies, often in the course of their first semester and by no later than the end of their second.
+The advisor supervises the writing of the M.A. thesis, which should be underway during the summer after the first year.